Yes, I'm still writing

 Let's review, here: In 2013, I self-published a lot of stuff.
 (This is what happens after twelve or thirteen years of buildup; you just 'splode writing all over the place when you discover self-publishing.)
-Between January and December of that year, I published four novels (The Man Who Ended the World, The Settlers, The Colonists, Greatfall), a whole bunch of interviews with folks like Hugh Howey and Michael Bunker, and was a part of A Taste of Tomorrow, a boxed set of dystopian novels.
+Between January and December of that year, I published four novels (The Man Who Ended the World, The Settlers, The Colonists, Greatfall), a whole bunch of interviews with folks like Hugh Howey, and was a part of A Taste of Tomorrow, a boxed set of dystopian novels.
 Quite a bit of stuff.

 In 2014 I kept up the pace, in different ways.
 Between January and March, I think, I self-published six short stories (The Last Rail-Rider, The Caretaker, The Dark Age, The Book of Matthew, Wolf Skin, Neptune Confidential).
 In May, I collected some of those stories and a couple others into Deep Breath Hold Tight.
 By July, I'd appeared in four anthologies (From the Indie Side, Synchronic, Help Fund My Robot Army!!!, The Robot Chronicles) and conducted a few more interviews (Matthew Mather, Michael R. Underwood, etc.).